cures-hub/cures-condec-jira/doc/features/knowledge-export.md

 The work item is not part of the *export* decision group, but the code file *MarkdownCreator.java* is part of this decision group.
 The code file is included in the filtered knowledge graph because of transitive linking.
 The code file contains decision knowledge documented in its code comments.
-5) All other filter criteria were the default filter criteria.
+5) All other filter criteria were the default filter criteria used in ConDec.
-The **exported decision knowledge is documented in different documentation locations: entire Jira issues, Jira issue description and comments, commit messages, and code comments**.
+For example, this means that the **exported decision knowledge is taken from different [documentation locations](documentation.md): entire Jira issues, Jira issue description and comments, commit messages, and code comments**.

 - SF: Export knowledge from Jira ([CONDEC-484](https://jira-se.ifi.uni-heidelberg.de/browse/CONDEC-484))